jheiser81/Obsidian-Repo/Vault/Python/Python Basics.md

 `#this is a comment`
 `#this is also a comment`
-`#single-line comments cannot be split over multiple lines.
-If you try to do so, you will get a syntax error.`
+`#single-line comments are good for short comments`

  To create a multi-line comment, you can use triple quotes `'''` or `"""`.
-`'''This is a multi-line comment.
-This is a multi-line comment.
-This is a multi-line comment.'''`
+This is useful when you want to write a comment that spans multiple lines, such as a detailed explanation of a function or a block of code.
+Multi-line comments are also known as docstrings, which are used to document functions, classes, and modules in Python.